Search

 Mask Recognition

-Select “create a new application” and start with a new application from scratch.
+Select “Create a new application” and start with a new application from scratch.
 Set a unique new application name.
 In our case, we name it “Mask Detection” and click “confirm” to proceed.
 The application is automatically initialized, and the editor will show an empty canvas.

 Output Logic

 The output data stream of a computer vision deep learning model is usually not useful without processing and aggregating.
-In simple terms, it would constantly send the messages “person: mask, person: mask, person: mask” every time the ML model is processing an image, which could be even higher than the FPS of a video (depending on the performance and configuration).
+In simple terms, it would constantly send the message “person: mask, person: mask, person: mask” every time the ML model is processing an image, which could be even higher than the FPS of a video (depending on the performance and configuration).

 To aggregate and make sense, a counting logic or aggregation logic needs to be applied before the data can be safely sent to third-party systems or the computer vision dashboards within Viso Suite.